ZenTeknik/Node.js/README.md

 // node make App very fast and efficent

+Command :
+npm init (to create the package) npm install uuid

 //Best types project for Node
 //short answer : Anything that is not CPU instenisve
 // like Real Time services (chat,utilities)